DENTAL TRAUMA

 WHAT IS DENTAL TRAUMA?

-Dental trauma is essentially injury to any tissues within the head and neck region.
-This includes injuries to lips, gums, teeth and even jaws!
+Dental trauma is any injury occurring within the head and neck area, affecting tissues such as your lips, gums, teeth, and jaws.

 WHAT ARE THE TYPES OF DENTAL TRAUMA?